Tarsh333/Tarsh333/README.md

  Hi there 👋

 My name is Tarsh.
-I am a Computer Science student at IIIT Jabalpur.
+I am a Software Developer at PlaySimple Games.

-Most of my projects are MERN stack based.
+I make games in Flutter and Golang.

-- 🌱 I’m currently learning Data Structures and Algorithms.
+- 🌱 I’m currently learning advanced Golang along with technologies like Kafka and Redis.
-- 💞️ I’m looking to collaborate on a project which requires machine learning.
+- 💞️ I’m looking for a new job.
 - 📫 You can contact me via email at tarshtarsh333@gmail.com .

 <!---